dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 If you are not familiar with SSL certificates, you may want to learn more about the different [SSL certificate types](/articles/ssl-certificates-types).

-In some limited instances, you may need to use a [custom CSR](/articles/what-is-csr) to acquire a new certificate.
+In some limited instances, you may need to use a custom [CSR](/articles/what-is-csr) to acquire a new certificate.
 Check your web server's documentation to determine if you do.
+DNSimple will generate one for you automatically if you do not provide a custom CSR, which is fine in most cases.

 **You are not required to transfer or host a domain with us to order an SSL certificate**.
 You can acquire a Comodo SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.
-Let's Encrypt certificates can be ordered only for domains resolving with us.
+Let's Encrypt certificates can be ordered only for domains resolving with DNSimple.
 More details are available [on the articles about ordering the two types of certificates](#ordering).

 ## Choose the certificate product

 We [offer different types of certificates](/articles/ssl-certificates).
-You will need to determine which version you would like to acquire.
+You will need to determine which type you would like to acquire.

 ## Choose the certificate names

-Some types of certificates allow multiple names to be chosen for the certificate.
+Some types of certificates allow multiple names to be chosen.
 Before ordering your certificate you will need to know what the [appropriate host name](/articles/ssl-certificate-names) is for your case.

 ## Ordering the certificate {#ordering}